GLOBAL MARKETS-Stocks and bonds slump, dollar hot as rate fever takes hold

 "Such a sharp rise in such a complicated economic picture will put companies and households in a very difficult situation.
 Trading volumes are really thin.
 I think it would be worth sell into any rally even though the word rally doesn't seem appropriate."

-The rise of the dollar and yields has been a drag for gold, which was last down 0.5% at $1,729 an ounce XAU=.
+The rise of the dollar and yields has been a drag for gold XAU=, which was last up 0.2% at $1,740.58 an ounce.
 GOL/

 Global FX performancehttp://tmsnrt.rs/2egbfVh